 Even though your locomotive is equipped with a DCC decoder, you will notice that there is no switch to select it.
 We found that when the switch was present, it was confusing to those who are not familiar with DCC operations.
-In order to operate in DCC you must install a DCS/DCC switch.
-If you operate in DCS or conventional mode it is not necessary to install the DCS/DCC switch.
+In order to operate in DCC you will need to remove the tender body and then carefully remove the jumper block (be careful not to damage the Signal Transformer) on the Printed Circuit Board as shown in the Figure below.